What is EXCEL MOD FUNCTION

-- number A number which you want to divide.
+- number: The number which you want to divide.

-- divisor A number with which you want to divide.
+- divisor: The number with which you want to divide

-- If there is no remainder after dividing two numbers it will return zero.
+- If there is no remainder after dividing two numbers it returns zero.

-- If there is a decimal in divisor it will consider that decimal and return result according to that.
+- If there is a decimal in divisor it considers that decimal and returns result according to that.

-- If you specify zero to divide, it will return 0 in the result.
+- If you specify zero to divide, it returns a 0 in the result.
 Dividing any number by zero results in zero.

-- If divisor will zero, it will return #DIV/0!.
+- If the divisor will zero, it will return #DIV/0!.

 - If you skip specifying any number for dividing it will return 0 in the result.

-- It will consider negative values same as positive values and return same sign that divisor have.
+- It will consider negative values and return the same sign that the divisor has.